Is it still a good idea to start a food blog in 2026? And with AI everywhere, is it even possible to stand out anymore?

 - Build a side income?

-- Document your kitchen experiments?
+- Document your own experiments?

 - Inspire others with your culture or lifestyle?